tim310579/Tech_project/README.md

 5. `python3 kgea_inference.py [Dataset_name]` e.g., `python3 kgea_inference.py FordA`

-### There is a script that can execute all steps in SPN, just type in command in terminal as below.
+### There is a script that can execute all steps in KGNA, just type in command as below.

 `./run.bash kgea [Dataset_name]` e.g., `./run.bash kgea FordA`